MrPixle2022/Documentaion/Js/node/URLModule.md

 console.log(myURL.hash); //#x
 ```

-the [hash] is a property that returnes the hash section of the url
+the [hash] is a property that returns the hash section of the url

 ---